Hill-98/wsl2-ssh-agent-shell/README.md

 ## Known issues

-* WSL auto-shutdown will not work because the SSH session is considered an active terminal by it.
+* WSL auto-shutdown will not work because the SSH session is considered an active terminal.